Duratorre/AirBnB-Data-Analysis/README.md

 This project aims at analysing AirBnB data in the cities of Seattle and Boston.
 In particular, I will try to answer answering the following questions:

-1.Is there any time during the year when the price of a house increases or decreases?
+  1. Is there any time during the year when the price of a house increases or decreases?
 Are there any differences between the two cities?
-2.What are the characteristics of a house that influence the most its prize?
+  2. What are the characteristics of a house that influence the most its prize?
 Are there any differences between the two cities?
-3.How accurately can we predict house prices?
+  3. How accurately can we predict house prices?

 <a name="data"></a>
 ## 3. Data and File Descriptions